 Have you ever wanted to learn how to invest in commercial real estate, but are hesitant to leave the single-family home market for fear of biting off more than you can chew?
 Don’t worry, you are not alone.
 Learning how to invest in commercial real estate takes a lot of commitment and a different skill-set than you are probably accustomed to.
-However, there is a way to take advantage of the currently hot commercial real estate market without acquiring the properties yourself: real estate investment trusts.
+However, there is a way to take advantage of the currently hot commercial real estate market without acquiring the properties yourself: buy shares of a commercial REIT (real estate investment trust).

 Real estate investment trusts, otherwise referred to as REITs, are individual companies that own or finance income-producing properties, not excluding commercial real estate.
 According to REIT.com, these particular investment vehicles are modeled after mutual funds, and “provide investors of all types regular income streams, diversification and long-term capital appreciation.”

 Not unlike the assets on Wall Street, commercial real estate investors invest in portfolios of large-scale properties with the help of REITs.
 There isn’t a better way, at least that I am aware of, to capitalize on a strong commercial real estate market without personally investing in properties yourself.
 What’s more, an REIT portfolio may offer investors the perfect opportunity to learn how to invest in commercial real estate.

 “In the same way shareholders benefit by owning stocks in other corporations, the stockholders of a REIT earn a share of the income produced through real estate investment – without actually having to go out and buy or finance property,” says REIT.com.
 In other words, it is entirely possible to invest in commercial real estate without the added responsibility of becoming a landlord or even marketing for properties.